I really like reviewing products, but don’t have the time or patience

 want to preserve as much space as possible on the primary SD, I

 initially didn't load Go Launcher EX.
-When I did, it was slower than TouchWiz -- uninstalled.
+When I did, it was

 Probably the ICS nicest perk: You can download and install Chrome for Android beta